fmease/rruxwry/README.md

 The way *rustdoc* documents user-written code in the local / root crate significantly differs from the way it documents *(inlined) cross-crate re-exports*.
 In the former case, it processes [HIR] data types, in the latter it processes `rustc_middle::ty` data types.
 Since `rustc_middle::ty` data types are even more removed from source code than the HIR, there's a lot of work involved inside *rustdoc* to “reconstruct” or “resugar” them to something that looks closer to source code (note that it's close to impossible to perfectly / losslessly reconstruct the `rustc_middle::ty` to HIR-like data types).
 This has been and still is the source of a lot of *rustdoc* bugs.

-We can easily trigger this code path by creating a dependent crate containing `pub use krate::*;` re-exporting the crate `krate` we're actually interested in. `rrustdoc -X` does this step for us.
+We can easily trigger this code path by creating a dependent crate containing `pub use krate::*;` re-exporting the crate `krate` we're actually interested in. `rruxwry -X` does this step for us.
 It generates a dummy crate called `u_⟨name⟩` and invokes `rustc` & `rustdoc` for us.

 In summary, you don't need to do anything except passing `-X`, your file can remain unchanged.